 - Any exempt business having operations in Vieques and Culebra may qualify for a 2% CIT rate during the first five years of operations as established in the Incentives Code.
 The remaining years covered by the Incentives Code may qualify for a 4% CIT rate.

-- Exempt businesses eligible due to manufacturing activities will have the option of a general or an alternate fixed tax regime:
+- Exempt businesses eligible due to manufacturing activities will have the option of a general or two alternate fixed tax regimes:

 - General scenario: 4% CIT rate with a WHT rate on royalty payments of 12%.
 Under this scenario, the amount of WHT on the royalty payments is creditable against the 4% CIT.

-- Alternate scenario: 8% CIT rate with a WHT rate on royalty payments of 2%.
+- Alternate scenario 1: 8% CIT rate with a WHT rate on royalty payments of 2%.
 Under this scenario, the WHT on royalty payments is creditable against the 8% CIT.

 Special deductions for exempt manufacturing businesses are available for capital investment in buildings, structure, and machinery and equipment.

 The following credits are only available for exempt manufacturing businesses under the Incentives Code: